SudhanKrishnasamy/M2-EmbSys/Project/1_Requirements/README.md

 ### HOW:
 The ultrasonic sensor used in this project detects opposite items and sends this information to the microcontroller, which then displays the message to the user.

+# Features
+LCD used in this projects will give some clear informations to the users.

+# Components Used
+Atmega328
+HC-SR04 (Ultrasonic) sensor
+LCD display

 # Requirements
 ### High Level Requirements:
 | ID | Description |